pyros-projects/pyros-cli/.project/specification/8-commands-variables.md

    - Continues with generation
    - Skips generation
    - Exits the application
+   - Resets regenerate mode and returns to prompt input
    - Modifies the workflow with the command's data

+## UX Flow for Command Result Flags

+Different combinations of command result flags create different UX flows:

+- `should_generate=false, should_continue=true`: Skip generation but continue in the current loop
+- `should_generate=false, should_continue=false`: Skip generation and break out of the current loop
+- `should_reset_regenerate=true`: Reset to prompt input mode, skipping the "What next?" menu
+- `data=WorkflowProperty`: Add workflow property to user_messages

 ## Variable System